raumzeitlabor/rzl-homepage/README.md

 # rzl-homepage

-To try out the new version, visit the test installation at new.raumzeitlabor.de (updated automatically with each commit).
+To try out the new version, visit the [test installation](https://new.raumzeitlabor.de) (updated automatically with each commit, checked every minute).

 ## Requirements